KazanderDad/agent-context-seed-files/agent-context-mandatory/workflow.md

 ---
-description: Authorative per-session operational steps for agents coding in this repository
+description: Authoritative per-session workflow for agents contributing to this codebase.
+Defines the steps agents must follow to ensure consistent context loading, design versioning, secure coding, and test hygiene.
 alwaysApply: true
 ---